 The Bank is required to maintain average cash reserve balances in vault cash or with the Federal Reserve Bank.
-The amount of these restricted cash reserve balances at December 31, 2020 and 2019 was \$-0- and \$-0-, respectively.
+There are no required reserves at December 31, 2021 or December 31, 2020.

 Loans

 Federal law prevents the Company from borrowing from the Bank unless the loans are secured by specific collateral.
 Further, such secured loans are limited in amount to 10 percent of the Bank's common stock and capital surplus.